2exp3/cv/content/authors/admin/_index.md

 - Visitors
 ---

-I am a graduate student studying how contextual factors modulate decision-making using computational models.
+I am a graduate student studying [how contextual factors modulate decision-making using computational models](https://www.utdt.edu/ver_contenido.php?id_contenido=15028&id_item_menu=25677).
+Stemming from the ideas of [bounded rationality](https://en.wikipedia.org/wiki/Bounded_rationality) and the [somatic marker hypothesis](https://en.wikipedia.org/wiki/Somatic_marker_hypothesis), I aim to pinpoint the mechanisms that underlie the changes in how we decide when integrating external information that is not related to the decision *per se*.
+My work is inherently interdisciplinary, drawing on theory from cognitive psychology and neuroscience that I implement with computational and statistical methods.
+As my overarching personal and professional philosophy is rooted in curiosity I also devote time to learn new skills, which has crystallized in side-projects and uncanny escapades.

+ has landed me jobs as a session guitar player, as an MC for a [Zoo and Aquariums conference](https://www.waza2019.org/), as a (small-role) singer in a [movie](https://es.wikipedia.org/wiki/Francisco:_El_padre_Jorge), and many other non-paid escapades.

 I also have been teaching Chess and Science since 2015 at [Tres de Febrero National University](https://www.untref.edu.ar/carrera/diplomatura-universitaria-en-ensenanza-del-ajedrez) where I give an academic overview of Chess both as a subject and as a experimental tool for science.

-My overarching philosophy is facing the challenges attached to learning new skills and knowledge.
-This plasticity has landed me jobs as a session guitar player, as an MC for a [Zoo and Aquariums conference](https://www.waza2019.org/), as a (small-role) singer in a [movie](https://es.wikipedia.org/wiki/Francisco:_El_padre_Jorge), and many other non-paid escapades.